Call Or Text:

 Effective strategies to reduce food waste should be implemented at the individual, commercial, and governmental levels.

 At the individual level, consumers should focus on changing their buying and consuming habits—not buying in bulk, managing portions, meal planning, and repurposing ingredients to use them in other ways.
-A better understanding of expiration labels will also prevent consumers from throwing away healthy products.
+A better understanding of food waste expiration labels will also prevent consumers from throwing away healthy products.

 At the commercial level, businesses need better supply chain management, composting efforts, and partnerships with local waste management companies.
 Technology plays a big role in this, as it can monitor inventory more efficiently, improve temperature and humidity level regulation, and optimize logistic routes.